 We will acknowledge receipt of the notice by giving a notice to the premises user before the end of the first working day following the day it was received, or before the end of the second working day if the day the notice was received is not a working day.

-The Police and Environmental Health Department, as responsible authorities may oppose a TEN if there are concerns that the event may not promote the licensing objectives.
+The Responsible Authorities may oppose a TEN if there are concerns that the event may not promote the licensing objectives.
 They are given three working days in which to do so.
-We must hold a hearing if an objected notice is served on it by one of these responsible authorities.
+We must hold a hearing if an objected notice is served on it, by one of these responsible authorities.
 We may issue a counter notice to the Temporary Event Notice if it considers it necessary for the promotion of the licensing objectives.

-In the case of a Late Notice, if an objection is received from the other responsible authorities, namely the Police and Environmental Health the event would be refused.
+In the case of a Late Notice, if an objection is received from the other responsible authorities the event would be refused.

 We will issue a counter notices if the number of permitted TENs has been exceeded.

 - Commercial waste and services